TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 • One of the following Grand Army composition lists:
 - Lizardmen
+- Only the Valkyrie unit from Norsca Grand Army list.

 **Battle Standard Bearer**
 A single hero  in your army may be upgraded to be your Battle Standard Bearer for +25 points.
 In addition to their usual allowance of points to spend on magic items, a Battle Standard Bearer can purchase a single magic standard with no points limit.